Biomechanical Evaluation Of Lumbar Decompression Adjacent To Instrumented Segments

 Digital Object Identifier (DOI)

 Grunert, Peter; Reyes, Phillip M.; Newcomb, Anna G.U.S.; Towne, Sara B.; Kelly, Brian P.; Theodore, Nicholas; and HÃ¤rtl, Roger, "Biomechanical Evaluation Of Lumbar Decompression Adjacent To Instrumented Segments" (2016).
-Neurobiology.
+Translational Neuroscience.
 110.